weuc/weuc.eu/_sections/buy-tickets.md

       - 3 x Dinner on Saturday evening
       - Company pays for ticket
       - Cancel for free until one week before
-  - name: Food and drinks for partners
-    titoEvent: phpuceu/web-engineering-unconference-2023
-    active: true
-    price: €89
-    tito-release: food-drinks-for-your-partner
-    included:
-      - Welcome drink Friday evening
-      - Dinner on Saturday evening
-      - Cancel for free until one week before
-    not-included:
-      - Conference access on both Days<br>Saturday & Sunday
-  - name: Kids Ticket
-    titoEvent: phpuceu/web-engineering-unconference-2023
-    active: true
-    price: Free
-    tito-release: kids-for-free
-    included:
-      - If you travel with your kids we warmly invite them to join you.
-Please register them with a free of charge ticket.
   - name: How to set up successful + inspiring meetings + workshops! - Judith
     titoEvent: phpuceu/ws-weuc2023
     tito-release: ws-judith-team-organization-for-absences-of-team-mates